i3visio/osrframework/README.md

 usufy.py -n i3visio febrezo yrubiosec -p twitter facebook searchfy.py -q "i3visio"
 mailfy.py -n i3visio
+osrfconsole.py
 ```

 Type -h or --help to get more information about which are the parameters of each application.

-You can find the configuration files in a folder created in your user home:
+You can find the configuration files in a folder created in your user home to define the default behaviour of the applications:
 ```
 # Configuration files for Linux and MacOS
 ~/.config/OSRFramework/